 German Leberkaese or Fleischkaese is a Southern German Meat specialty that has become famous all over the world.
-It contains liver and then is called Leberkaese (Leber=liver) and with beef only it is Fleischkaese or meatloaf.
-In Germany it is a warm snack: One thicker slioce of Leberkaese in a bun with mustard, or cold as a sandwich with various bread.
+If it contains liver then is called Leberkaese (Leber=liver) and with beef only it is Fleischkäse or meatloaf.
+In Germany it is a warm snack: One thicker slice of Leberkaese in a bun with mustard, or cold as a sandwich with various bread.

-You can also pan-fry it with onions or make a fake Schnitzel, the Leberkaese Schnitzel.
-The recipe below is a proven recipe from a dear Facebook fan; she is using it regularly to feed her big family.
+You can also pan-fry it with onions or make a fake Schnitzel, the Leberkäse Schnitzel.
+The recipe below is a proven recipe.

 Ingredients German Leberkaese or Fleischkaese